saksham23467/Subgoal-Driven-Robot-Navigation/README.md

 # Physical Robot

 The models trained using this framework were validated on a low-cost physical system.
-Video demonstrations can be found on my [YouTube channel](https://www.youtube.com/@tomasvr1/videos).

 ![Physical Robot](media/physical_robot.png?raw=true)